Jaqueline Carvalho: International

 Carvalho was part of the national team that won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.
 Carvalho and Brazil's national team won the gold medal at the 2012 Summer Olympics in London.
 On August 24, 2013, she won a fourth gold medal of the World Grand Prix after winning the final match against Japan.

 Carvalho won the silver medal at the 2015 Pan American Games when her national team was defeated in the championship match by the United States, 0-3.

 Personal life

 Carvalho is married to fellow Brazilian volleyball player Murilo Endres, with whom she has a son named Arthur.

+Carvalho is the aunt of Enzo Endres and Eric Endres, who also play volleyball.

+She is the sister-in-law of former Brazilian volleyball player Gustavo Endres.